sudhirj/paisa.js/README.md

 # paisa.js

 Having trouble figuring out where to put the commas in Indian money?
-Are you being laze and defaulting to hundreds of thousands and millions instead of lakhs and crores?
+Are you being lazy and defaulting to hundreds of thousands and millions instead of lakhs and crores?
 Default no more!
 Paisa.js is here to save you.

 Just do
 `yarn add paisa`